AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.Specification.md

 * `name` (string, required): a unique name for this &lt;nodedef>
 * `node` (string, required): the name of the custom node being defined
 * `inherit` (string, optional): the `name` of a &lt;nodedef> to inherit node definitions from; the output types of this nodedef and the inherited one must match, and the input/output definitions of this nodedef will be applied on top of those in the inherited-from one.
 * `nodegroup` (string, optional): an optional group to which this node declaration belongs.
-Standard MaterialX nodes have `nodegroup` values matching the titles of the section headings in which they are described, e.g. "texture2d", "procedural", "geometric", "global", "application", "math", "adjustment", "compositing", "conditional", "channel", "convolution", or "organization".
+Standard MaterialX nodes have `nodegroup` values matching the titles of the section headings in which they are described, e.g. "texture2d", "procedural", "geometric", "application", "math", "adjustment", "compositing", "conditional", "channel", "convolution", or "organization".
 * `version` (string, optional): a version string for this nodedef, allowing usage of a node to reference a specific version of a node.
 Version strings should be of the format "_major_[._minor_]", i.e. one or two integer numbers separated by a dot (the minor version is assumed to be "0" if not provided).
 If there are multiple nodedefs for the same `node` and `target` with the same combination of input and output types, they must each specify a `version`.
 * `isdefaultversion` (boolean, optional): If true, then this nodedef should be used for node instances which do not request a specific version.
 Specifying `isdefaultversion` "true" is only required if there are multiple nodedefs for a node declaring a `version`, and it is not permissible for multiple nodedefs for the same `node` and `target` with the same combination of input and output types to set `isdefaultversion` "true".
 Defaults to "false".
 * `target` (stringarray, optional): the set of targets to which this nodedef is restricted.
 By default, a nodedef is considered universal, not restricted to any specific targets, but it is possible that certain targets may have different parameter names or usage for the same node.